wzummo/Neural-Network-Approximation-of-ODEs/README.md

-# Neural-Network-for-ODE-s
+# Neural Network for ODE approximations

-This project attempts to use neural networks for approximate the solution to a differential equation.
+This project attempts to use neural networks to approximate the solution to a differential equation.

 The loss function consists of the loss from the residual of the ode and the initial condition.